ChiilThenkt/ArduinoHUI/README.md

 # ArduinoHUI
  Mackie HUI Emulation on Arduino

- More details adding soon! : )
+ More details are on the road!

 Big thanks to theageman's reverse engineering on Mackie HUI protocol, this project won't be possible without his contribution.